LXP vs LMS: What are the Differences and Which Should You Choose

 Let’s assume you own a language school.
 You create content in multiple formats (audio podcasts, educational videos, quizzes, flashcards with foreign words, PDF presentations) and want to deliver it to users and let them choose the way they study.
 What’s more, you also want to recommend third-party content (blog posts, podcasts, and YouTube videos) for each learner based on their preferences and learning style.
 Given that any language is flexible and can be learned in various ways, it’s a good idea to give your students an opportunity to learn in the manner that is most comfortable for them.
 In such a case, we would recommend LXP software.

-And if your use case is unique and you need to combine the functionality of LMS and LXP tools, you can always develop a hybrid application.
+And if your use case is unique and you need to combine the functionality of the two tools, you can always develop a hybrid application.

 As an LXP and LMS development company with 10+ years of experience, AnyforSoft has expertise in creating e-Learning solutions.
 We’ve helped more than 140 businesses achieve their goals by building quality software tailored to their needs.
 Let us help you too.
 Contact us today and we will develop a learning platform that will perfectly fit your business.